Using Case Description Information to Reduce Sensitivity to Bias for the Attributable Fraction Among the Exposed: Notation and Review: Attributable Effect and Sensitivity Analysis for Hidden Bias

 when $I \rightarrow \infty$, and $\Phi (\cdot)$ is the cumulative density function of the standard normal distribution.
 If (\ref{equ: approx upper}) is less than $\alpha$, $A_0$ should be increased by one until it is not.
-Assume that $A_0 = a_*$, then $\{A: A \geq a_*\}$ is a one-sided $100 \times (1 - \alpha) \% $ minimum confidence interval for the attributable effect $A$.
-To better understand, we use a generic example from Table \ref{table:1} to demonstrate the calculation.
+Assume that $A_0 = a_*$, then $\{A: A \geq a_*\}$ is a one-sided $100 \times (1 - \alpha) \% $ minimum prediction interval for the attributable effect $A$.
+To better understand, we use a generic example for pair-matched case-referent study from Table \ref{table:1} to demonstrate the calculation.
 There are $ a + b$ treated cases, and $b$ of these are in discordant pairs.
 Suppose that the hypothesis $H_0: \bm \delta = \bm \delta_0$ results in exactly $a^*$ cases that are attributable to the exposure, and all $a^*$ are among $b$ discordant pairs, then (\ref{equ: approx upper}) can be re-written as:

 where $p_{\Gamma} = \frac{\Gamma}{1 + \Gamma}$.
-A detailed explanation of inference for the attributable effect in matched observational studies can be found in \citet{rosenbaum2002attributing}.
+Details of the procedure of finding the attributable effect for multiple-controls matched case-referent studies can be found in the Appendix III.

+For all $\bm \delta_0$ that correspond to a given attributable effect $a$, we can find a $\bm \delta_0^*$ that is the asymptotic worst case and provides an asymptotically correct maximum $P$-value over all possible $\bm \delta_0$ that correspond to the given attributable effect $a$ \citep{gastwirth2000asymptotic}.
+Our setting is a special case ($n_i = 2, R_{i^+} = 1$ for every $i$) of the general procedure demonstrated in \citet{rosenbaum2002attributing} Section 3.4.
+Detail discussion on the asymptotic separability can be found in the Appendix II.

+This observation may lead one to describe the test as evaluating whether the attributable effect, $\sum_{i,j} Z_{ij} \delta_{ij}$, equals its hypothesized value, $\sum_{i,j} Z_{ij} \delta_{0_{ij}}$.
+However, it is crucial to emphasize again that the attributable effect, $\sum_{i,j} Z_{ij} \delta_{ij}$, is a random variable rather than a fixed parameter, precluding direct hypothesis testing about its value.
+Nevertheless, statistical inference on the attributable effect can still be conducted by constructing a one-sided $(1 - \alpha) \times 100\%$ prediction interval.
+This interval has the interpretation that, in repeated studies, the attributable effect will fall within the interval $(1-\alpha) \times 100\%$ of the time.

+This prediction interval for the attributable effect can be thought of as providing a summary for the $N$-dimensional confidence set for $\bm \delta_0$ which would be difficult to interpret.
+A detailed justification can be found in Appendix I.